1 of 20

 9. Click the Save button.

-After you save it, you’ll be able to see the Origin Key generated by RTM for the origin you’ve registered.
-This will be used to fill the originid field on the Args box of the function.
+After you save it, you’ll be able to see the Origin Key generated by Azion Console for the origin you’ve registered.
+This will be used to fill the originid field on the Arguments box of the function.

 2. Click the Add Function button.

-This will load the function, showing a for with the source-code of the solution and two tabs: Code and Args.
+This action will load the function, showing a form with the function’s code and, just above it, two tabs: Code and Arguments.

-Select the Args tab to open the form for the JSON Args where you can add the parameters to execute your application.
+Select the Arguments tab to open the form where you can add the parameters to execute your application.

 The form will load the parameters as below: